GSA/prototype-city-pairs-api/standards.md

-# IMPLEMENTATION OF API STANDARDS
+# HOW DOES CITY PAIRS IMPLEMENT THE GSA API STANDARDS?
-This document describes how this project demonstrates the draft [GSA API Standards](https://github.com/GSA/api-standards/tree/converting-gsa-standards).
+This document describes how this project demonstrates the [GSA API Standards](https://github.com/GSA/api-standards).

 This will be updated as more functionality is implemented.